Szybet/WatchySourcingHub/Watchy 3.0 review.md

+### Please read the whole text, as there were updates, some of the parts of this text are outdated (for purpuse to preserve how it was on the day 1 launch)

 ## Early review of the Watchy 3.0 - It's worse than bad.
 It's unacceptable.

 First, a bit of introduction.
 Watchy is an open source eink watch, with open hardware and software.
 I'm a hobby [developer](https://github.com/Szybet/InkWatchy) for that device and a member of the community of it (I'm not associated with SQFMI in any way).
 I have been maintaining a [list of resellers](https://github.com/Szybet/WatchySourcingHub) because SQFMI delayed the 3.0 version for almost 2 years saying it "Will be shipping next month"...
 Well that situation was pretty much cleared out, SQFMI officially allowed those resellers to "resell".
 Well I'm not here about that, more information about it is in the repo above.